salesforce/LinuxTelemetry/README.md

 https://collectd.org/download.shtml

 Current collectd version is 5.
 There are multiple ways to install including building from source.
-For many cloud environments, RPM installation will be relevant.
+For many cloud environments that use Red Hat Enterprise Linux (RHEL), RPM installation will be relevant.
 Three RPM packages are needed for all of the above python plugins to work:

 1. collectd-5.4.0-105.el6.x86_64